bbux-dev/datacraft/docs/source/fieldspecs.rst

 The Full Format
 ^^^^^^^^^^^^^^^

-Each of the core built in types has a JSON schema.
+Each of the :doc:`core built in types<coretypes>` has a JSON schema.
 The full format is what is used to validate against this schema.
 Other shorthand formats are processed into the full format.
 Each Type Handler requires different pieces of information.
 For most types, the key fields are ``type``, ``data``, and ``config``.
 Below is the general Field